Skip to Content

 Here are just a few helpful tips to make sure this sweet and sour tofu turns out perfect every time:

 • Whisk the cornstarch and water.
 Don’t just pour the cornstarch and water in with the other ingredients as two separate entities.
 To ensure the cornstarch doesn’t clump, whisk together the two ingredients to create a slurry, then add that mixture in with the other sauce ingredients.
-This is what gives the sauce it’s thickness and signature glossy sheen!
+This is what gives the sauce its thickness and signature glossy sheen!

 • Make sure the tofu is crispy.
 I’m so not a fan of mushy tofu.
 I don’t know if anyone is!
 When it comes to extra firm tofu, it’s always best when coated in cornstarch and cooked until crispy on at least two sides.
 Personally, I like it best when it’s crispy all the way around.

 • Try to make sure the veggies are uniform in size.
-You’ll want the peppers, onions and pineapple pieces to all be relatively the same size.
+You’ll want the peppers, onions, and pineapple pieces to all be relatively the same size.
 This is so they fit perfectly together on your fork and always make for the best bite.

-sweet and sour tofu is plated next to a fluffy serving of white rice.
+Sweet and sour tofu is plated next to a fluffy serving of white rice.

-What to Serve with Sweet and Sour Tofu
+What Goes With Sweet and Sour Tofu?

+• Rice.
 Round out your meal with one signature side – rice!
 Rice does a fantastic job at soaking up the sweet and sour sauce so you don’t have to let one single drop go to waste.
 Sticky rice, jasmine rice, or even plain white rice all do the trick.

+• Drinks.
 Since sweet and sour tofu features a medley of veggies, I usually don’t plate it with anything other than rice.
 However, I do like to pair it with some summery drinks.
 Compliment the pineapple flavor in your entree with Pineapple Orange Rum Punch!
 You can also choose a non-alcoholic option like Refreshing Summer Punch that’s just as tasty.

 Sweet and Sour Tofu